 DIY laser treatments are not only convenient, but they can also save you money.
 The average treatment cost per session is $235 in a spa or doctor's office.
-Since most people need multiple treatments in each area to remove hair long-term or permanently, purchasing an at-home laser hair removal device can save you serious money.
+Since most people need multiple treatments in each area to remove hair long-term or permanently, purchasing an FDA approved laser hair removal at home device can save you serious money.

 Does DIY Laser Hair Removal Hurt?

 Home laser hair treatments seem to be a bit like tattoos when it comes to pain; it completely depends on who you ask and where on the body the treatment is.